11 min read

 If you’re building a site’s link profile from scratch, these tips will set you on the right path.

-If your site already has some history, make your decision based on search performance.
 Though it might seem logical to focus on underperforming pages, boosting those already on page one of search results can often yield better results.

 Building backlinks to pages that already perform well